 I didn’t know it then, but I stood out and did my own thing.
 I always wanted to fit in, but not enough to change.
 I was very true to myself.

-The above was one of my favorite photos then, and even now, I still like it.
+The above was one of my favorite photos then, and I still like it.
 I’m just beaming with confidence at that moment.
 The world was great!

 But I inevitably discovered challenges.